 If more activity occurs with the dashboard, for example, if Jon Doe goes from the dashboard to the underlying report, with SQL Profiler you would see a specific query coming back to the Analysis Services tabular model as a DAX query.

-You can also see below the DAX query that is getting executed to populate the data for the report.
+You can also see below the DAX query that is getting executed to populate report data.

 EVALUATE ROW( "SumEmployeeKey", CALCULATE(SUM(Employee[EmployeeKey])) ) <PropertyList xmlns="urn:schemas-microsoft-com:xml-analysis">`` <Catalog>DefinedSalesTabular</Catalog> <Cube>Model</Cube> <SspropInitAppName>PowerBI</SspropInitAppName> <EffectiveUserName>firstname.lastname@example.org</EffectiveUserName> <LocaleIdentifier>1033</LocaleIdentifier> <ClientProcessID>6408</ClientProcessID> <Format>Tabular</Format> <Content>SchemaData</Content> <Timeout>600</Timeout> <DbpropMsmdRequestID>8510d758-f07b-a025-8fb3-a0540189ff79</DbpropMsmdRequestID> <DbPropMsmdActivityID>f2dbe8a3-ef51-4d70-a879-5f02a502b2c3</DbPropMsmdActivityID> <ReturnCellProperties>true</ReturnCellProperties> <DbpropMsmdFlattened2>true</DbpropMsmdFlattened2> <DbpropMsmdActivityID>f2dbe8a3-ef51-4d70-a879-5f02a502b2c3</DbpropMsmdActivityID> </PropertyList>

-- Any changes in the data after processing the model would be immediately available for the users who are accessing the report is based on live connection from the Power BI service.
+Any changes in the data after processing the model would be immediately available for the users accessing the report with Live Connection from the Power BI service.